yagizdo/techcareer_ios_bootcamp_calculator_homework/README.md

-# Swift - Tech Career Bootcamp Calculator Homework
+†# Swift - Tech Career Bootcamp Calculator Homework

 Tech Career Bootcamp Homework 5
+- Only the collection process and the clear button are active.
+And number keys.

 ## App Video